HeinrichAD/Arduino-PinOverview/README.md

 # Arduino Pin Overview
-Little Skatch which outputs the current values of all pins.
+Little Sketch which outputs the current values of all pins.

 **Table of Contents**
 - [Intension](#intension)